mainsail-crew/mainsail/docs/quicktips/presets.md

 ### Preheat

-Enter a name \(e.g. name, color and type of filament\) and the temperatures obtained.
+Enter a name for your preset, such as filament, color or other text and the temperature you wish to set the preset at.
 You can disable individual heaters and even specify a custom gcode for the preheat phase.
-The gcode will be executed after the selected temperatures are set.
+The G-Code will be executed after the selected temperatures are set.

 ![](../assets/img/quicktips/presets/preheat.png)

 ### Further Examples

 #### Z-Offset

-To quickly switch between different Z-offsets \(flexplates with smooth and textured surfaces\), you can create presets and deactivate the heaters.
+You can add custom G-Code to make it easier to switch between different Z-Offsets.
+This makes it easier to work with different surfaces and flexplates.

-As G-Code you simply enter `SET_GCODE_OFFSET Z=0.2`, of course with your determined offset.
+To configure the G-Code enter `SET_GCODE_OFFSET Z=0.2`, and change `0.2` to the offset you need.

 ![](../assets/img/quicktips/presets/gcodeoffset.png)